-If the MPI library uses the IB driver as the inter-host interconnect and this is set to equal 1, then the MPI library will use special low latency and higher bandwidth IB code paths.
-If this is set to 2, the library will try to make use of multiple available separate IB fabrics and split its traffic across them.
-The rail-config utility is required to have been run by the system administrator to enable the library to correctly use the separate fabrics.
-Default: 0 on Altix systems with Itanium processors.
-1 on Altix systems with Xeon processors.
+If the MPI library uses the InfiniBand driver as the inter-host interconnect and this is set to equal 1, then the MPI library will use special low latency and higher bandwidth InfiniBand code paths.
+If this is set to 2, the library will try to make use of multiple available separate InfiniBand fabrics and split its traffic across them.
+If the separate InfiniBand fabrics do not have unique subnet IDs, then the rail-config utility is required.
+It must be run by the system administrator to enable the library to correctly use the separate fabrics.
+Default: 1 on all SGI Altix systems.